-Understanding the Child's Whole World
+Understanding the child's whole world

 Children do not exist in a vacuum.
 Their developmental differences are embedded within contexts and relationships, and across family members, peers, school, and community.
 These complicated systems and cultures are just as relevant as neurobiology in understanding the source of your child's behavior.
 Your family has an impact on your child's behavior and your child's behavior has an impact on your family.
 Understanding your child must include an understanding of these larger systems.

 Effective management strategies take into consideration the systems within which the child lives, not just the child.
 For example, oppositional-defiant behaviors should be handled very differently when they occur in the context of inappropriate expectations at school or home, inadequate schools, poverty, abuse, bullying, difficulties with peers or siblings, poor housing, divorce, medical illness or minority stress (such as, racial, religious, or LGBTQ.)
 Certainly, such environmental stresses do not represent a disorder within the child.

 Dr. Jones spoke with Maureen about her own life stresses.
 She was a single mom.
 Money was tight.
-Other moms kept their kids away from Timmy and she felt isolated in the neighborhood.
+Other moms kept their borhood.
 She admitted to feeling depressed much of the time.
 She couldn't afford the time or money to go for her own therapy.
-Dr. Jones told her about an evening support group for parents of children with ADHD.
+Dr. Jones told her about an evening CHADD support group for parents of children with ADHD.
 It really helped.
 She and the other parents shared stories and ideas.
 She made a few good friends.
-Timmy's behavior improved.
+Timmy's behavior imkids away from Timmy and she felt isolated in the neighproved.
 He seemed happier.
 Maureen felt better too.
-There was hope after all.
+There was hope after all. • or useful.

-Dan Shapiro, M.D, is a Developmental-Behavioral Pediatrician in Rockville, Maryland.
-He is the author of Parent Child Journey: An Individualized Approach to Raising Your Challenging Child (2016, from which this article is adapted) and Parent Child Excursions: ADHD, Anxiety and Autism (2019).
+Dan Shapiro, MD, is a developmental-behavioral pediatrician in Rockville, Maryland.
+He is the author of Parent Child Journey: An Individualized Approach to Raising Your Challenging Child (from which this article is adapted) and Parent Child Excursions: ADHD, Anxiety and Autism (just published).